dlanza1/ExDeMon/README.md

 This component is meant to consume configuration properties from an external source.

-This source will be continuously queried and the job will be updated with coming properties.
+This source is periodically queried and the job will be updated with new configuration.

 ### Metric source